markziemann/dee2/pipeline/README.md

 docker run -v $(pwd):/dee2/mnt mziemann/tallyup:hsa -s hsapiens -t 8 -d -v
 ```

-## Running on HPC without download ability

-The recommended application is to use the downloader.sh script to download a bunch of SRA files in
-advance and keep these in the current working directory.
-downloader.sh fetches SRR accession numbers from the queue, so if you want to analyse some different
-datasets from SRA, you can download them with SRA toolkit `prefetch`.

-Use downloader.sh like this:

-`bash downloader.sh hsapiens`

-Then you can run the docker image like this:

-`docker run -v $(pwd):/dee2/mnt mziemann/tallyup hsapiens -d`

-I have included an example script called `run_dee2_hsa1.sh` which I use on my own workstation.

 ## Running into problems?

 Raise an issue and we will try to resolve it.